 Small Group Tour

 In August of 2014… We spent time filming and photographing Cecil the Lion, Jericho and their pride.

 In July of 2015… Cecil was killed by an American dentist.
 For “sport”.

-A purpose and resolve and a mission to extend our Community’s reach, strengthen our ties, expand our existing Community in Africa and educate us further.
+In the summer of 2018 we go back to see Cecil’s Pride and continue the cause to save the world’s wildlife.
+Our mission is to extend our Community’s reach, strengthen our ties, expand our existing Community in Africa and educate us further.
 To learn more about the great challenges we face in eradicating the trophy hunting of Africa’s threatened and endangered species.
-Last time we were tourists.
+Back to Zimbabwe – The Cecil Journey Continues

-Day 1: Hwange National Park
+Day 1: Arrive Somalisa Camp, Hwange National Park (Wednesday)

 Hwange National Park – Cecil The Lion’s Home